inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 ## 3 - On-line resource about AI and Education

-### **That's AI**
+### That's AI

 !!! info
     -   **By**: EPFL (Ecole Polytechnique de Lausanne) Extension school: The EPFL Extension School teaches applied digital skills, online.
 We believe that everyone should gain digital knowledge and skills to be able to make the most of the opportunities in today's world.
-    -   **Info about the resources**:  « *« That's AI » is your introduction to the world's most important technological development.
+    -   **Info about the resources**:  « *"That's AI" is your introduction to the world's most important technological development.
 Find out how AI is transforming everything around us and learn how to become an active participant in this exciting new world.* »
 		- 🚀This Mooc was mentioned several times at the launch of the AI4T project.
     -   **Language**: DE, EN, FR (some article ares solely in English)
     -   **Registration**: Free